Beginner's Guide to Hatching Eggs

 What Temperature is Best For Incubating Eggs?

 For the most commonly hatched bird eggs (chicken, duck, quail, goose, pheasant, etc), the commonly accepted "ideal" temperature is 99.5F.
 Even so, some people have their own preferences and will adjust this up or down just a little based on their own experience.
 The results of having your temperature too high or too low will be seen in your hatching experience.
 If the temperature is too high, but not too high to kill the embryo, your eggs may hatch sooner than the normal hatch time.
-You may think this is a good thing, but in fact it is not.
-This goes against what nature has prescribed and often results in weak birds that get sick and die easily or in birth defects, such as deformed feet or heads.
+Although this may seem like a positive outcome, it can have negative results.
+An early hatch often results in weak birds that get sick and die easily.
+This can also cause birth defects, such as deformed feet or heads.

 If the temperature is too low, but not low enough to kill the embryo, the eggs may hatch later than the normal time.
 This often results in too much moisture loss so they have a difficult time getting out of their shell.
-It also can have the same affect as having the temperature too high; weak birds that are more prone to disease and death.
+It also can have the same effect as having the temperature too high: weak birds that are more prone to disease and death.

 Which size egg turner rails should I use?